shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/01 CI-CD_.md/02 CodeCommit.md

 To give access of codecommit to other developers, we can dod any of the followings

 - Create git credentials with the AWS Credential profile (to take the access key credentials)
+- AWS CodeCommit supports both SSH and Https git credentials
-- Generate a new SSH keys and associate SSH kys to the IAM user
+  - Generate a new SSH keys and associate SSH keys to the IAM user
   - Generate HTTPS git credentials and specify them in git credential manager
     - For developer with another account,
-  - Create cross account role
+      - Create cross account role (AWS STS, AssumeRole API)
       - Give repository permission to that role
       - Provide the role arn to the developer